 I do a BIG purge like this a few times a year, this was my “before Christmas hits” purge!
 This time of year it is toys the girls haven’t touched in the past year and clothing that no longer fits.

-I like to do a major cleaning in early December.
+The best time to do a major cleaning in early December for me.
 I know they will be getting things so it’s out with the old and in with the new.

 Start during the months when your kids are out of school.
 Then you can use our Summer house cleaning checklist.
 You can involve your kids in these cleaning routines too, and teach them how daily cleaning tips can make things a bit easier.